Statistics Following 46 Montana Spay/Neuter Task Force Visits To Montana Communities

 This study gathered statistics from 46 Montana Spay/Neuter Task Force mobile clinics that visited communities throughout Montana over seven years preceding 2004.
 The findings reveal that these mobile clinics can have a major impact on those communities.
 In urban areas, providing mobile, accessible spay and neuter services resulted in an immediate drop of 19% of animals impounded, and a 24% drop of animals euthanized, while dog bites decreased by 33%.
-For more compact areas such as “Native American Nations,” the impact was even greater.
+For more remote areas, the impact was even greater.
 The effect of the decrease was most apparent about 6 months after the spay/neuter event, and “in almost all instances, there is a steady drop in animals impounded or destroyed for one to two years after the spay/neuter event.”
 The statistics were gathered year round, but because in Montana “most animals are impounded from May to October,” stats were corrected for seasonal variations.
 In any case, the impact of these events was measurable, and immediate.

 Importantly, the researchers noted that many communities issue spay and neuter certificates (which can be used to obtain low-cost spay or neuter procedures), and some communities issue them “aggressively.”
 The study found, however, that “there was little or no evidence for the positive impact of these certificates.
 Increasing the number of certificates lead to an increase in animals impounded for that year almost as often as decreasing the certificates.”
 Instead, they found that mobile spay and neuter events were a much more effective alternative.
 The researchers describe the events as follows: “Each Task Force visit helped a community bring together its resources to create a pet care event, the centerpiece of which was a free, demonstration spay/neuter clinic, to help solve a community problem, and, in doing so, own the solution.
 The Task Force brought a small van carrying supplies and equipment to set up in an existing building a spay/neuter clinic with from 2 to 6 or more surgery tables.”
 These types of events yielded fantastic results, and researchers found that “the cost effectiveness of one large-scale clinic on the operation of a shelter, the cost of impounding, caring for, and destroying animals, was shown to be between $104,000 and $147,000.
 Large clinics followed by three or four visits seem to be much more effective than the issuance of spay/neuter certificates or occasional surgeries.”